 Garry Wills' Certain Trumpets

 Better than you might expect.
 “Leadership” as a topic has been left bleeding by the side of the road by gangs of business self-helpers and Fourth of July speech writers.
-It isn’t that there are things left unsaid; as most writers on leadership say nothing, it’s that nothing much has been said yet.
+As they seldom say anything worth knowing, a great deal has been left unsaid.